rung/terraform-provider-cmdexec/README.md

 }
 ```

-To build the provider for Linux, please run `make build-linux`
+To build the provider for Linux(x64), please run `make build-linux`
 ```sh
 make build-linux
 ```